LukeLalor/droid-please/README.md

 # Droid Please

 A simple CLI tool that acts as your AI coding assistant, powered by Anthropic's Claude.
 It helps you manage your project through natural language commands, allowing you to perform various file operations and coding tasks by simply asking.
+## Why "Droid Please"?

+Just as protocol droids in Star Wars serve as helpful assistants and interpreters, `droid please` is your friendly AI assistant for project management.
+The name is inspired by the etiquette and protocol droids like C-3PO, who are most helpful when treated with courtesy.
+Hence, we always say "please" when asking our droid for help!

+[Insert Meme Here: A split image showing two scenarios:
+Left side: Developer aggressively typing complex git commands with frustrated emojis Right side: Developer calmly saying "droid please update my git config" with C-3PO giving a thumbs up]

+Remember: A polite developer is a productive developer! 😊

 ## Quick Start